 There might come a time in your life where you don’t remember someone’s name and neither do you recognize their face.
 It might be a stranger trying to scam you or similar – but you shouldn’t assume that’s the case right away.

-It might be someone you saw last a decade ago or a work acquaintance you don’t remember – there’s no reason to get suspicious yet.
+It might be someone you saw last a decade ago with the same name or a work acquaintance you don’t remember – there’s no reason to get suspicious yet.
 Maybe it’s someone from high school.
 You probably need a little nudge to remember it all.

 All you have to do is ask and you will go down memory lane!